Marois2000/Hours-Tracker/README.md

 # Hours-Tracker
 A java GUI interface that allows you to enter hours spent working each day and a log of what happened that day.
 A running count of the hours that week is tracked and past logs can be viewed.
 Everything is saved in outputted files, this is an older project if I were to remake this I would definitely consider either using a database or a JSON object.
+This project is also customized for Trend Moving and Storgae, but changes could be made to work for any company!

 How to run:
 1. clone/download the repository